dell/csm-docs/content/docs/authorization/configuration/proxy-server/_index.md

 ## Configuring the CSM for Authorization Proxy Server

 The storage administrator must first configure Authorization with the following via `karavictl`:
-- Generate admin token
+- Karavictl admin token
 - Storage systems
 - Tenants
 - Roles
-- Bind roles to tenants
+- Role bindings

 >__Note__:
 > - The address of the Authorization proxy-server must be specified when executing `karavictl`.
 For the `RPM deployment`, the address is the DNS-hostname of the machine where the RPM